Jia-Yee/LLM-Engineering/README.md

 # LLM Engineering - Learning by Doing

-A comprehensive guide to LLM parameters using Jupyter notebooks, Ollama, and Llama3.
+A practical guide to becoming a prompt engineer through hands-on learning with real recruitment scenarios.
 Perfect for learning LLM prompting over a weekend!
 This repository was created with help from [devin.ai](https://devin.ai/).

 ## Overview

-This repository provides detailed documentation and practical examples for understanding and effectively using various LLM (Large Language Model) parameters.
-Through interactive Jupyter notebooks, you'll learn how each parameter affects model behavior and performance.
+This repository provides a hands-on approach to mastering prompt engineering through practical examples in recruitment scenarios.
+You'll learn by doing, working through interactive Jupyter notebooks that demonstrate how to:
+- Analyze resumes and job descriptions
+- Create targeted recruitment prompts
+- Generate effective interview questions
+- Evaluate candidate responses
+- Assess cultural fit

 ## Prerequisites